Fellowships and Funding (new!)

 Selection Process

-The current Resident Artists, Jennifer Zwilling the Curator of Artistic Programs, and Kyoungmin Park, our distinguished guest juror for 2023 will review and rank applicants.
+The current Resident Artists, Jennifer Zwilling the Curator of Artistic Programs, and George Rodriguez, our distinguished guest juror for 2025 will review and rank applicants with input from current Residents and other Leadership Team members.
 The Curator of Artistic Programs will then interview a small group of applicants based on the initial ranking.
 Curator Jennifer Zwilling will conduct interviews by phone, at The Clay Studio, or at NCECA.
 Spaces in the program are made available as current residents reach their five-year term limit or leave the program before their term is up.
 The number of spots available is not known until the time of application review.
 All interested individuals are strongly encouraged to visit The Clay Studio prior to applying.

 Subject line: Resident Artist Application